irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter05/02-Base.md

 ### Area charts

-Area charts are not easy to create on the base library, they will be included into lattice and ggplot exeamples.
+Area charts are not easy to create on the base library, they will be included into lattice and ggplot examples.